huyng/puppet_starter_kit/README.md

 Setup
 =====

-On the machine you want to configure
+On the machine you want to configure, run the following as root

     hostname 'rice.yourcompany.org'